Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Experiments and Results

 The ground vehicle was manually driven with an approximate speed of $15$~km/h ($4.17$~m/s) measured by a GPS device.
 Visual servoing gains were empirically calibrated, and the robustness of the approach to landing was evaluated.

-Although we did not collect detailed statistics on the landing procedure, in $9$ recorded trials with calibrated parameters, there were $5$ successful landings on the vehicle at the speed of $15$~km/h ($4.17$~m/s), which gives the success rate of $55\%$.
-It is hard to compare our method's success rate with the other methods, as none of the publications from the MBZIRC challenge have reported their success rates, and have only reported the results from the attempts during the challenge trials.
+Although we did not collect detailed statistics on the landing procedure, there were several successful landings on the vehicle at the speed of $15$~km/h ($4.17$~m/s).
+It is hard to compare our method's success rate with the other methods, as none of the publications from the MBZIRC challenge have reported their success rates and have only reported limited results from the attempts during the challenge trials.

-Figure~\ref{fig:resultsfieldtest} shows a successful autonomous landing of the quadrotor on the moving vehicle used in our experiments at $15$~km/h ($4.17$~m/s) speed.
-Failure cases followed a consistent pattern: initially, the passage of the moving vehicle below the quadrotor triggers its movement, and the UAV began approaching the middle of the target using visual servoing commands.
-When the quadrotor was sufficiently close to the platform (roughly less than $1$ meter in height above the target), it was permanently losing track of the visual target on the deck, thus halting the landing procedure.
+Figure~\ref{fig10} shows a successful autonomous landing of the quadrotor on the moving vehicle used in our experiments at $15$~km/h ($4.17$~m/s) speed.

-Additionally, the efficiency of the visual servoing approach in bringing the UAV close to the deck (distances less than 1 meter) was analyzed.
-Out of $22$ recorded trials, visual servoing was successful in bringing the UAV close to the deck in $19$ cases.
-All $3$ failure cases were due to the extreme sun reflection where the pattern was not seen in the frame anymore, and the visual servoing lost track of the pattern and the mission was aborted.
+Out of $22$ recorded trials, visual servoing was successful in bringing the UAV to the deck in $19$ cases.
+All three failure cases were due to the extreme sun reflection where the pattern was no longer seen in the frame; therefore, the visual servoing lost track of the pattern, and the mission was aborted.
 The cases where the switching from initial acceleration to visual servoing happened too soon or too late (which results in the loss of the target even at the beginning) were excluded from the analysis, as they were irrelevant to the study of the visual servoing performance.
 The results show the successful development of our visual servoing approach in bringing the UAV to the vicinity of the moving vehicle.

-The time from the first detection of the platform to the stable landing varied between different runs from 5.8 to 6.5 seconds, which is less than the reported times of approaches claiming to be the fastest methods ($7.65$ seconds reported by \cite{tzoumanikas2018} and $7.8$ seconds reported by \cite{beul2018}).
-This timing can also be seen in the accompanying videos at \url{http://theairlab.org/landing-on-vehicle}.
+The time from the first detection of the platform to the stable landing varied between different runs from 5.8 to 6.5 s, which is less than the reported times of approaches claiming to be the fastest methods ($7.65$ s reported by \cite{tzoumanikas2018} and $7.8$ s reported by \cite{beul2018}).
+This timing can also be seen in the accompanying videos on our website.